-Healing won’t come to you, you have to step out of your comfort zone and go to it first, that’s just how is I’m afraid, but once you take that first step towards healing it will take a thousand steps towards you.
-This part cannot be emphasised enough: I don’t know how it works, I just know does, and I guess in some ways you could call it the law of attraction.
+Healing won’t come to you, you have to step out of your comfort zone and go to it first, that’s just how it works I’m afraid.
+But once you take that first step towards healing it will take a thousand steps towards you, and this part cannot be emphasised enough: I don’t know how it works, I just know does, and I guess in some ways you could call it the law of attraction.

 Prepare for it to be Tough, but SO Worth it!

 Your journey out of depression will be painful for sure, and you will be faced with emotions and feelings that may have never before been addressed.
 There will be days when you feel like you’re back to square one, but it is only temporary and you must remember this: do not give up, carry on forward no matter how painful and you WILL have a breakthrough.